HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 {{ figure_markup(
    image="mobile-web-native-lazy-loading-over-time.png",
-   caption="Usage of Lazy Loading Attribute Overtime", description="Chart from http archive data showing the percentage of mobile and desktop pages using the loading='lazy' attribute over time", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=62374244&format=interactive", sheets_gid="1889147690"
+   caption="Usage of Lazy Loading Attribute Overtime", description="Line chart from http archive data showing the percentage of mobile and desktop pages using the loading='lazy' attribute over time.
+The lines follow the upward trajectory, starting with 1.4% in July 2020 and climbing in tandem to 19.4% in October 2021", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=62374244&format=interactive", sheets_gid="1889147690"
    )
 }}

 {# TODO (Authors/Editors) figure description does not describe the data #}
+{# TODO (Editors) Updated #}
 #### Image conclusions

 It's disappointing to see that more mobile page loads this year had images that were not correctly sized. `<picture>` uptake remains low too, perhaps based on the complexity compared to the `<img>` element.